Style guide

 Make sure that all files that you upload on the website meet the general accessibility requirements.

-Formatting text
+Formatting text on our website

 Headings and lead paragraphs